chandar-lab/RLHive/docs/quickstart.rst

 Installation
 ^^^^^^^^^^^^^
 RLHive is available through pip!
-For the basic hive package, simply run ``pip install rlhive``.
+For the basic RLHive package, simply run ``pip install rlhive``.

 You can also install dependencies necessary for the environments that